Running Down the Walls 2016 – A Reportback

-Given that this was also a picnic– outdoors, breezy, and mildly unpredictable, we set up a scaled down version of our literature table.
-This meant our ubiquitous red wire rack of free literature, including copies of the recently published Battle Tested, After Prison, the NYC ABC Illustrated Guide to Political Prisoner and Prisoners of War, and all of the tri-fold pamphlets about many of the prisoners we support.
-We also sold our ASL All Cops Are Bastards (ACAB) t-shirts.
+Given that this was also a picnic—outdoors, breezy, and mildly unpredictable, we set up a scaled down version of our literature table.
+This meant our ubiquitous red wire rack of free literature, including copies of the recently published Conditions of Confinement (writings by anarchist prisoner Casey Brezik), the NYC ABC Illustrated Guide to Political Prisoner and Prisoners of War, and all of the tri-fold pamphlets about many of the prisoners we support.

 We had printed bib numbers for the participants.
 The flipside of the bib numbers had information about NYC ABC and guidelines for writing to prisoners, making it both a memento and a useful reminder to write to folks.

 A few serious runners arrived as early as 1:30pm, though the announced time of the event was 2:00-7:00pm and we typically use the first half hour to register folks and take sponsor forms from those who hustled to get sponsors.
 Even with this schedule in mind, anarchist time prevailed and the run actually started closer to 2:45, following a group photo around the RDTW banner.

 Before the run, an NYC ABC collective member went over some basics, while also kicking facts about political prisoners and state repression.
 We then played a greeting from Jaan Laaman, recorded specifically for the event.

 Of the 60-70 folks who came to RDTW 2016, about 45 participated in the 5(.2)k.
 The age range was 4-72 years old.
 Hashtag multi-generational.
 Several runners were serious, several were fast, and the venn diagram of those two categories resulted in the same few folks running the fastest laps this year as last.